Cameroon: Geography

 At 475442 km2, Cameroon is the world's 53rd-largest country.
-The country is located in Central and West Africa, known as the hinge of Africa, on the Bight of Bonny, part of the Gulf of Guinea and the Atlantic Ocean.
+The country is located in Central Africa and West Africa, on the Bight of Bonny, part of the Gulf of Guinea and the Atlantic Ocean.
 Cameroon lies between latitudes 1° and 13°N, and longitudes 8° and 17°E. Cameroon controls 12 nautical miles of the Atlantic Ocean.

 Tourist literature describes Cameroon as "Africa in miniature" because it exhibits all major climates and vegetation of the continent: coast, desert, mountains, rainforest, and savanna.
 The country's neighbours are Nigeria and the Atlantic Ocean to the west; Chad to the northeast; the Central African Republic to the east; and Equatorial Guinea, Gabon and the Republic of the Congo to the south.

 Cameroon is divided into five major geographic zones distinguished by dominant physical, climatic, and vegetative features.
 The coastal plain extends 15 to 150 km inland from the Gulf of Guinea and has an average elevation of 90 m.
 Exceedingly hot and humid with a short dry season, this belt is densely forested and includes some of the wettest places on earth, part of the Cross-Sanaga-Bioko coastal forests.

 The South Cameroon Plateau rises from the coastal plain to an average elevation of 650 m.
 Equatorial rainforest dominates this region, although its alternation between wet and dry seasons makes it less humid than the coast.
 This area is part of the Atlantic Equatorial coastal forests ecoregion.